 The image above is of beloved Caminha in North Portugal, looking across the Minho estuary from Galicia, Spain.

-Click on Read More and then the other greens which appear.
+Click on Read More and then the links which appear.

 here for starters.